The Crow’s Nest Resort – Unpretentious, spacious, lovely setting, and not too isolated.

 The Crow’s Nest Resort – Amenities

-- Pool: The pool is a good size, near the restaurant, but with very little shade.
-Great sea views.
+- Pool: The pool is a good size, near the restaurant, and offers great sea views.

 - Spa: Offers massages and manicures, including for children.